krakken190/CSV-File-Analyser-using-Django/README.md

 ## 🧪 Sample Data

-A sample CSV file (`sample_data.csv`) is included in the repository for testing purposes.
+A sample data is included in the repository(Sample Data) for testing purposes.
 You can use this file to test the functionality of the application.

 ## 👀 Demo Video